hanklords/kded_android-receiver/README.md

     make
     make install # As root

-It will be add a notification configurable in systemsettings and it will be launched automatically at KDE launch.
+It will add a notification configurable in systemsettings and it will be launched automatically at KDE launch.